rrigato/architecture/nassim_taleb/antifragile.md

 - Apply the barbell strategy to work by spending 90% of your time on one application that you believe will drive the majority of the value instead of diversifying across multiple applications with medium expected value

 - the key to consistently reading is to become bored with the book not the habit of reading

+- Anti-fragility is betting pennies to make a dollar while fragility is betting a dollar to make pennies